 The device can be synchronized to an external clock by applying a square wave clock signal to the SYNC/FSEL pin with a duty cycle from 20% to 80%.
 The clock can either be applied before the device starts up or during operation.
 If the clock is to be applied before the device starts, a resistor between SYNC/FSEL and AGND is not needed.
-If the clock is to be applied after the device starts, then the clock frequency should be within $\pm 20\%$ of the frequency set by the SYNC/FSEL resistor.
-When the clock is applied after the device starts, the device will begin synchronizing to this clock after counting four consectutive switching cycles with a clock pulse present.
-This is shown in $\boxed{2}$ 7-4.
+If the clock is to be applied after the device starts, then the clock frequency must be within \pm 20% of the frequency set by the SYNC/FSEL resistor.
+When the clock is applied after the device starts, the device starts, the device starts, the device begins synchronizing to this clock after counting four consecutive switching cycles with a clock pulse present, which is shown in \boxtimes 7-4.